Skip to main content

 Description Asset

 Grain: one row per date × ad × description_text.
-Slice by:
+Slice by: Use it to answer:

 • Do longer descriptions with more detail outperform shorter ones?